 - Special Fee:

-Course DescriptionField trips are worth the hassle!
-Field trips build on child interests and contribute to children's developing knowledge of the world.
-This course explores the positive benefits of field trips in early childhood programs.
-Students will explore field trip possibilities in the Portland area, develop field trip protocols, and problem-solve common field trip issues.
+Course DescriptionCovers the positive benefits of field trips in early childhood programs, including field trip possibilities in the Portland area, developing field trip protocols, and problem-solving common field trip issues.
 Audit available.

 Addendum to Course Description